-the many attribution models available to advertisers today.
-While each model can touch model, while great at uncovering the action directly preceding a conversion, does not assign value to prospecting investments, which are often critical in driving incremental move beyond the limitations of last touch, but
+Last touch and multi-touch are just two of the many attribution models available to advertisers today.
+While each model can help solve a piece of the attribution puzzle, no approach on its own is perfect.
+The last touch model, while great at uncovering the action directly preceding a conversion, does not assign value to prospecting investments, which are often critical in driving incremental conversions.
+A multi-touch approach can help move beyond the limitations of last touch, but typically requires additional investment to manage data collection and analysis.

-Step 4 Evaluate Campaigns with Metrics that Matter
+Evaluate Campaigns with Metrics that Matter

 The attribution model you choose may be dependent upon many factors.
-However, in most cases the conversion event serves as the primary focus for optimisation.
+However, in most cases the conversion event serves as the primary focus for optimization.
 If your campaign goals specifically include attracting new customers, site visits can be a powerful second signal to measure.
 Understanding which tactic initially drove customers to your website can help you better evaluate the success of your prospecting investments.
 Beyond conversions and site visits, there are additional metrics you should consider when evaluating campaign results.
 In this step, we offer a list of key metrics to better understand the impact of your display campaign.